ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### RemoveServerPlugin()
-Uninstalls a plugin form a minecraft server.
+Uninstalls a plugin form a Minecraft server.
 Pretty similar to InstallServerPlugin(), but instead of installing the plugin, it removes it.

 ```C#
 String[] MyServers = Minehut.GetSelfServers();